 5 things a QC company can't control

-Have you ever had difficulty scheduling a product inspection or factory audit through a third-party?
-Have you received a product inspection report that was missing some key requirement or process for checking your goods?
+Have you ever had difficulty scheduling an on-site inspection or factory audit through a third-party?
+Have you received an preshipment inspection report that was missing some key requirement or process for checking your goods?

 In fact, you might be surprised by what your independent auditor CAN and CANNOT do regarding scheduling and conducting a service on your behalf.